 EquiVolume attempts to provide the solution of Volume at Price differently.

-Instead of plotting volume in separate bars, it is incorporated into the price bars themselves.
+Instead of plotting volume in separate bars, it is incorporated into the price bars.
 The wider the price bar, the more shares were traded during that period.

 This type of chart can distort the timeline running across the bottom of the chart.
 This makes drawing accurate trend lines more challenging.
 Only a few stock charting service providers offer EquiVolume.